s223929/41934---Advanced-BIM-Materials/A5/README.md

 **s223929**
 - _Are you likely to use OpenBIM tools in your thesis?_

-Although I have not yet chosen a thesis topic, I expect that I may use OpenBIM tools.
-This course has shown that OpenBIM can be applied across many areas of a building project (structures, indoor environment, cost, etc.), so it is definitely worth keeping in mind for perspective.
+I do not currently plan to write my thesis specifically about OpenBIM.
+However, the course has shown that OpenBIM is relevant across many areas of a building project.
+Even if my thesis ends up focusing on something else, I will certainly keep it in mind as a valuable perspective.

 - _Are you likely to use OpenBIM tools in your professional life in the next 10 years?_